Jim Crockett: Early life

-Crockett was born on June 2, 1909 in Bristol, Virginia, to Charles Sampson Crockett (1878-1960) and Josie E. (Berry) Crockett.
+Crockett was born on June 2, 1908, in Bristol, Virginia, to Charles Sampson Crockett (1878-1960) and Josie E. (Berry) Crockett.
 As a youth, he became a fan of pro wrestling, which had thrived during the 1920s with such grapplers as Strangler Lewis and Joe Stecher dominating the scene.

 Career

 Professional wrestling

 In the early 1930s, a dispute arose over the bookings of new wrestling sensation Jim Londos, so New York City promoter Jack Curley negotiated an alliance between various regional managers that enabled Londos to travel the country as champion while allowing the promoters to share profits evenly across the regions.
 As a result of this arrangement, new wrestling "territories" emerged across the U.S., and in 1935, a 25-year-old Crockett, who had also served as a concert promoter while also owning a theater and a restaurant, decided to set up a permanent wrestling shop based in Charlotte, North Carolina.
 The organization, known as Jim Crockett Promotions, scheduled wrestling events in both Carolinas, as well as in Virginia, under the banner of Eastern States Championship Wrestling.
 Over the next decade, ESCW featured some of the top wrestling stars of the day.
-Then in 1948, wrestling's top promoters gathered in Waterloo, Iowa to form the industry's first true governing body, known as the National Wrestling Alliance.
+Then in 1948, wrestling's top promoters gathered in Waterloo, Iowa, to form the industry's first true governing body, known as the National Wrestling Alliance.
 As the dominant force representing the Carolina region, Jim Crockett Promotions soon became an important member of the NWA, with Crockett serving as a chief lieutenant under longtime NWA President and leading St. Louis promoter Sam Muchnick.
 Over the next 25 years, Crockett's Carolina territory reigned among the most successful regions in the NWA, as he regularly sold out the 16,000-seat Greensboro Coliseum featuring such stars as Johnny Weaver, Rip Hawk, Swede Hanson, and Gene & Ole Anderson on his Championship Wrestling program.

 Ice hockey and baseball

 The championship trophy of the Southern Hockey League was named the James Crockett Cup.
 In 1976, the Crockett family purchased the Asheville Orioles and renamed them the Charlotte Orioles.
 They also saved the historic Calvin Griffith Park from being torn down and restored it to preserve its history.
 It was renamed Jim Crockett Memorial Park, and then DBA "Crockett Park" in 1977.
-The stadium was set on fire in 1984, three weeks before baseball was set to open.
+The stadium was set on fire by a group of juveniles on March 16, 1985, and by 1987, it was closed down.